Juraj Nikolac

 He is the author of a number of theoretical studies.
-With the death of Aleksandar Matanović in August 2023, Nikolac became the oldest living grandmaster in the world, until February 2024 when Andreas Dückstein and Iivo Nei were given honorary grandmaster titles.
+With the death of Aleksandar Matanović in August 2023, Nikolac became the oldest living grandmaster in the world, until February 2024 when Andreas Dückstein and Iivo Nei were given honorary grandmaster titles..

+However; after the death of Livo Nei on 6th July 2026, he became the Oldest living Grandmaster yet again.